skttl/konstrukt-documentation/cards/count-cards.md

 ---
-description: Configuring inline cards in Konstrukt, the back office UI builder for Umbraco.
+description: Configuring count cards in Konstrukt, the back office UI builder for Umbraco.
 ---

-# Inline Cards
+# count Cards

-Inline cards allow you to define cards directly against the [collection](../collections/overview.md) configuration, providing a basic where clause to use in a count SQL statement.
-These work perfectly for simple data visualizations based on simple counts.
+Count cards allow you to define cards directly against the [collection](../collections/overview.md) configuration, providing a basic where clause to use in a count SQL statement.
+These work perfectly for simple data visualizations based on simple counts of entities in a collection.

 If you need to do more than a simple count, you'll want to take a look at the [complex cards](complex-cards.md) documentation.

-## Adding an inline card to a collection
+## Adding a count card to a collection

 Cards allow you to display simple summaries of key information that may be useful to the editor.